 - We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to our Complaints Handling Partner, Martin Milward, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Complaints Handling Partner, Jannette Luker, who will review your matter file and speak to the member of staff who acted for you.

-- Martin Milward will then invite you to a meeting to discuss, with himself or a Supervising Partner to whom he may have delegated the matter and will so advise you, and hopefully resolve your complaint.
+- Jannette Luker will then invite you to a meeting to discuss, with herself or a Supervising Partner to whom she may have delegated the matter and will so advise you, and hopefully resolve your complaint.
 S/he will do this within 14 days of sending you the acknowledgement letter.

-- Within three days of the meeting, Martin Milward or the Supervising Partner will write to you to confirm what took place and any solutions s/he has agreed with you.
+- Within three days of the meeting, Jannette Luker or the Supervising Partner will write to you to confirm what took place and any solutions s/he has agreed with you.

-- If you do not want a meeting or it is not possible, Martin Milward or the Supervising Partner will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- If you do not want a meeting or it is not possible, Jannette Luker or the Supervising Partner will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 - At this stage, if you are still not satisfied, you should contact us again and we will arrange for another partner to review the decision.